Otterwerks/ElectronicOso/README.md

 To run properly this script requires a database containing private information.

-The information provided is for review only.
+These files are provided for review only.